Gmunden: Main sights

-There are a great number of excursions and points of interest round Gmunden, specially worth mentioning being the Traun Fall, 10 mi north of Gmunden, a castle called Schloss Ort, and a ceramic factory producing Gmundner Keramik branded pottery.
+There are a great number of excursions and points of interest round Gmunden, notably the Traun Fall, 10 mi north of Gmunden, a castle called Schloss Ort, and a ceramic factory producing Gmundner Keramik branded pottery.
 The town hall is also a popular tourist destination.

 Education

 In Gmunden there are four kindergartens, four elementary schools and three Hauptschulen.
 The three high schools are BG/BRG Gmunden, BRG Schloss Traunsee, and Gymnasium Ort.